Frequently Asked Questions

 How do I layer a Henley shirt?

-Like your t-shirts, I think that a Henley should be worn as your base layer, if you're in good shape, it will highlight your physical attributes.
-That said you could wear it over an undershirt or thin t-shirt, provided that you can't see the the outline underneath the Henley.
+Like your t-shirts, a Henley works best as your base layer.
+That said you could wear it over an undershirt or thin t-shirt, provided that you can't see the outline underneath the Henley.

-I personally think that a Henley looks best by itself, but you could always wear it under a jacket or an overshirt if you want some extra insulation.
+A Henley looks best by itself, but you could always wear it under a jacket, blazer, or an overshirt if you want some extra insulation.

 Henley Shirts Mistakes Most Men Make